Farzad-R/CAIS/README.md

 # CAIS AI Projects
 ![CAIS](logo/CAIS.png)

-This is a collection of AI projects presented at Carleton AI Society ([CAIS](https://carletonai.com/)) workshops.
+This is a collection of AI projects that I present at Carleton AI Society ([CAIS](https://carletonai.com/)) workshops.
 The repository includes code for various applications of deep learning, such as text generation with GPT-2, sentiment analysis with BERT, and generating fake images with GAN.
 Each project is accompanied by a detailed description and a link to the necessary sources.
 Whether you're an AI enthusiast or a beginner looking to learn more about deep learning, this repository provides a range of interesting and informative projects to explore.